Notesformysoulmate

 They grew so quickly I felt dizzy trying to keep up.

-My heart didn’t stop feeling—it just went quiet.
+My heart didn’t stop feeling.
+It just went quiet.

 Not numb.
 Just silent.